andrewchambers/bupstash/doc/man/bupstash.1.md

   Add data to a bupstash repository.
 * bupstash-get(1):
   Fetch data from the bupstash repository matching a query.
-* bupstash-checkout(1):
+* bupstash-restore(1):
-  Checkout a snapshot into a local directory.
+  Restore a snapshot into a local directory.
 * bupstash-list(1):
   List repository items matching a given query.
 * bupstash-list-contents(1):